Study at KP

 Study programmes are generally supported by 10–20 hours of classes per week.
 As well as this, students work with cooperative learning processes, including study groups, experiments and practical investigative projects.

-The week before semester start, the International Department organises an Introduction and Welcome Week for all exchange students.
-The Welcome Week consists of a mix of official and social events, including help with the all RED TAPE activities, which need to be taking care of prior to semester start.
+The Welcome Week consists of a mix of official and social events, organised by the International Department, including help with the all RED TAPE activities, which need to be taken care of prior to semester start.
 All exchange students are expected to attend this week.

 How to apply